fancunwei95/fancunwei95.github.io/_posts/2022-02-17-EM-Linear-Clusters.md

 ```

 Then we completed the main part of the algorithm. we just need to give some conditions for it to stop.
 Here, I choose to use the two norms of $\beta$.
 I averaged the two norms of the change of $\beta$ over the clusters.
 Below is the complete code for the `fit` function.
 Here I modified the code a little bit so that the calculation for `diffs` will occur once for each iteration.
+Also, I calculatd `log pz` first and subtract leading terms and this will make the calculation stable.

 ```python
 def fit(self, X,y):